Essays on Philosophical Subjects: Works

+History of Astronomy

 The History of Astronomy is the largest of these and is thought to have been written in the 1750s, before Smith's major works.
-The overall understanding is excellent, though the Glasgow Edition of 1976 includes some detailed criticism of his use of sources.
-It also defends him for calling Newton a philosopher rather than a scientist; the word 'scientist' did not exist before 1839.
+The Glasgow Edition of 1976 includes some detailed criticism of his use of sources and defends him for calling Newton a philosopher rather than a scientist; the word 'scientist' did not exist before 1839.

-The History of Astronomy is divided in four sections.
+The History of Astronomy is divided into four sections.